W3r7y/My_assembler/README.md

 also for copy instructions, the funct field is used to distinguish between the instructions.

 - **move** instruction, copies the content of the register rs into the register rd.
-- **mvhi** instruction, copies the second half of the bits (bits 16-31) from the register rs into the first half of the bits (bits 0-15) of register rd.
+- **mvhi** instruction, copies the second half of the bits (bits 16-31) from register rs into the first half of the bits (bits 0-15) of register rd.
 - **mvlo** instruction, copies the first half of the bits (bits 0-15) from register rs into the second half or the bits (bits 16-31) of register rd.

 For example: